Here come housing starts ...

-The latest data on the pace of housing starts and issuance of building permits is due at 8:30 a.m.
+The latest data on housing starts and building permits will drop at 8:30 a.m.
 ET.

-Economists estimate that in June, housing starts rose 6.7% at an annualized pace of 1.106 million, up from 1.04 million in May, according to Bloomberg.
+Economists expect that starts rose 9.6% in April to an annualized pace of 1.01 million, according to Bloomberg.

-The consensus forecast is that building permits fell 8% at an annualized pace of 1.150 million, up from 1.1 million in the prior month.
+They expect that building permits rose 2.1% to an annualized pace of 1.06 million.

-“Multifamily permits had picked up sharply in April and May, which is likely to filter into stronger multifamily starts; and we forecast a continued uptrend in single-family starts as well,” UBS’s Sam Coffin wrote in a preview.
+Last month, the data showed a big miss in March starts.
+The pace of starts climbed just 2.0% to an annualized rate of 926,000 units — well below the 1.04 million units expected.

 Business Insider Emails & Alerts